tableflip/tableflip/README.md

 ## TLDR;

-A "Co-ownership Workers co-op" inside a "Company Limited by Shares"
+A "Employee owned, fully mutual, workers co-op, in co-ownership" trading as a "Company Limited by Shares".

 ## What is a workers cooperative?